phoenix-meadowlark/torch-rl-tutorials/vanilla-policy-gradient/README.md

 ## Example Training Loop with CartPole-v* and LunarLander-v2

-Note that RL methods are pretty suseptible to initial conditions and divergence.
+Note that RL methods are pretty susceptible to initial conditions and divergence.

-A Colab hosted notebook containing this implementation and code for training it on a few gym enviroments can be found [here](https://colab.research.google.com/drive/1-o9W05S8a3atS97clhEcu_lmhmLMNpVf)!
+A Colab hosted notebook containing this implementation and code for training it on a few gym environments can be found [here](https://colab.research.google.com/drive/1-o9W05S8a3atS97clhEcu_lmhmLMNpVf)!
 Just open it and run in playground mode.

 Imports:
 ```Python